 Who am I?

-I am a Junior Group Leader and Principal Investigator at UC Berkeley and TU Berlin .
-I am interested in understanding how complex information is encoded in the brain and use machine-learning approaches to fit computational models to large-scale brain data acquired during natural tasks.
-Currently, I explore how more than one language can coexist in the human brain.
+I am a Full Professor at the Faculty of Electrical Engineering and Computer Science at the Technische Universitaet Berlin.
+My group is interested in understanding how complex information is encoded in the brain.
+To understand this we use machine-learning approaches to fit computational models to large-scale brain data acquired during natural tasks.
+Currently, we explore how more than one language can coexist in the human brain.

-I was a postdoctoral researcher at the Helen Wills Neuroscience Institute in UC Berkeley, a Moore-and-Sloan Data Science Fellow at the Berkeley Institute for Data Science , and DAAD postdoctoral fellow at International Computer Science Institute (ICSI) in Berkeley.
+Before joining the TU Berlin, I was a postdoctoral researcher and exceptional principal investigator at the Helen Wills Neuroscience Institute in UC Berkeley, a Moore-and-Sloan Data Science Fellow at the Berkeley Institute for Data Science , and DAAD postdoctoral fellow at International Computer Science Institute (ICSI) in Berkeley.
 I did my Ph.D. in Computational Neuroscience at Bernstein Center for Computational Neuroscience in Berlin, obained a M.Sc. in Computer Science from the Technical University of Munich and worked at California Institute of Technology during my master’s thesis.

 I routinely disregard disciplinary boundaries and follow my curiosity.
 This makes my work lie at the intersection between data science, neuroscience and artificial intelligence.
 I design and promote approaches for scientific reproducibility and co-edited a book on reproducibility published here.
 Here is an online version of the book.
 I also worked on improving online user authentication applications using image based authentication procedures combined with knowledge gained from cognitive neuroscience (Check MooneyAuth ) and created a database of two-tone Mooney images.
 E-mail me if you would like to use those for your research.
 Code is available on GitHub.